rpricken/cc3100-linux/README.md

 # cc3100-linux
-Patch to run wlan module TI cc3100boost under linux.
+Patch to run wlan module TI cc3100boost on linux.

+Note: To execute these applications the kernel module cc3100-spi has to be loaded successfully.
+For further information read the file ./cc3100-spi-kernelmodul/README.md

 To get started:
 - download the cc3100sdk from ti: http://www.ti.com/tool/cc3100sdk